Home

 /

-Here’s one: his username is “drownb.”
-He is a very high tipper; we first met through an hour-long private show in which he must have blasted almost $800.
+Here’s one, his username is “drownb.”
+He’s a high spender; we first met through an hour-long private show in which he must have blasted almost $800.
 Before he requested the private, I had been reading on stream out loud, and drawing in a somewhat weird crowd that was attracted to my academic aspect.
 In the private show he asked me to read some more, but I kept on asking him questions.
 Since the cam-to-cam feature doesn’t transmit audio on the client’s end, he would type reponses with one hand as I watched him sit at his chair and jack off.
 He was really attractive.
 There’s something about his longish lithe body that implies passivity to me; the passivity of someone who is extremely intelligent and who has spent most of his life dedicated to scientific research, but who has never quite taken his desire into his own hands.
 He is married, and when I asked, said that he doesn’t have sex with his wife very often, maybe every two weeks or so.
 They met at a lab, she was his intern, he was a postdoc at a cancer research center in the city, Memorial Sloan Kettering Cancer Center.
 Now he lives in Redwood City and works as a pharmaceutical researcher.
-He kept on telling me that he used to live in Sunset Park.

 He came back again last weekend, and did a shorter private with me, 30 minutes or so, and I felt perhaps more attracted to him this time.
 He almost came, but couldn’t, and then held out his hand to the camera, telling me that he wanted to touch my face.
-It was a lovely gesture.

-drownb bought me an orchid that I had just added to my wishlist last Saturday, from J&L Orchids in Connecticut, which I had chosen because it’s the closest breeder.
-I bought a blooming size Dendrobium sanderae.
-This will be the first plant I have acquried online since coming the city.
-At first I didn’t know who had sent it, but then he sent me a message saying something, something about having seen wildflowers where he lives, and the mild obscenity of flowers.
+“drownb” bought for me an orchid that I had just added to my wishlist last Saturday, from J&L Orchids in Connecticut, which I had chosen because it’s the closest breeder.
+It was a blooming size Dendrobium sanderae.
+This will be the first plant I have acquried online since coming the city, and I’m very pleased that he bought it for me.

 /

 The subject line was “2 tokens.”
-He had no alias email, as he wrote, so I could see his real full name, and it seemed that he was indeed this professor at university in Pennsylvania.
+He had no alias email, as he wrote, so he was sending an email attached to his real full name.
+He was indeed a professor at university in Pennsylvania.
 He had a nice Jewish last name, Kodish, which honestly made me more willing to talk to him.
 “To be honest I don’t know what you want beyond tokens, if anything,” he wrote.
 I looked him up.
 He seems pretty good looking, and as far as I know, he’s got a partner, and is in his 40s.
+What drives a person to infidelity?

+I don’t quite understand it, but I’d perhaps like to learn.
 I replied by saying that it seemed like he didn’t want to engage in economic exchange, and that I was open to reading and responding to his emails if they piqued my interest.
 The next day, he wrote that “I am not sure getting to know you and financial arrangements are mutually exclusive.”
 That he’s a short plane ride away and would like to go on a date with me.

 /